The Top 10 NHL Goalie Prospects

 Going into the 2023 NHL Draft, Michael Hrabal was one of the top names when it came to goaltenders.
 Ranked as high as 26th by Craig Button of TSN, and finishing second in NHL Central Scouting’s final rankings, he was projected to be one of the first goaltenders off the board.
 He ended up being selected after Adam Gajan (35th overall, Blackhawks), but the Arizona Coyotes were happy to see him still available when they were up at 38th.

 With a rare combination of size (6-foot-6) and athleticism, Hrabal could be number one on this list before long.
 After spending one season in the USHL with the Omaha Lancers, he joined UMass in the NCAA and got a surprisingly high workload for a freshman goaltender.
 And it’s easy to see why they gave him so much time in the crease.
 He had a 2.59 GAA and .912 SV% with two shutouts in 30 appearances, which ranked in the top five for freshmen.
-This season, he’s had a sophomore surge with even better numbers than last season and has already hit 30 starts alongside a 2.42 GAA and .924 SV%.
+Last season, he had a sophomore surge with even better numbers than his freshman season: 37 appearances with a 2.37 GAA and .924 SV% alongside two shutouts.

 Related: The NHL’s Top 100 Prospects